marty1885/EasyCL/README.md

 	target[id] = source[id]+id;
 }
 ```
 If everthing is working normally.
-It should print out some info about your OpneCL device, than numbers from 0 to 29.<br>
+It should print some info about your device, than numbers from 0 to 29.<br>
 Ex : <br>
 ```
 selected device: